KeremAR/proxmox-k3s/README.md

 # Proxmox K3s Setup Guide

-This guide outlines the steps to configure a Proxmox server for running a K3s Kubernetes cluster.
-It covers setting up Proxmox, preparing VMs, installing K3s, deploying the Rancher UI, Installation of Nextcloud, and setting up Nextcloud with persistent storage.
+This guide outlines the steps to configure a [Proxmox](https://www.proxmox.com) server for running a [K3s](https://k3s.io) Kubernetes cluster.
+It covers setting up Proxmox, preparing VMs, installing K3s, deploying the [Rancher UI](https://rancher.com), installing [Nextcloud](https://nextcloud.com), and setting up Nextcloud with persistent storage.

 Here is a visual representation of how K3s works: